Morning Start: Are the Guinness World Records and Guinness beer related? - Lake Country Calendar

 Celebrity birthdays

-If your birthday is today, you share a birthday with actress Lucy Hale (32), former U.S. President Donald Trump (76), and actor Faizon Love (54).
+If your birthday is today, you share a birthday with rapper Tupac (would’ve been 51), actor John Cho (50), actress Laurie Metcalf (67), Canadian tennis star Bianca Andreescu (22), and golfer Phil Mickelson (52).

 @cunninghamjordy